Walking in Madeira, Portugal: The Famous Three Peak Mountain Walk From Pico do Arieiro to Pico Ruivo

 The walk is 12 km of ascending and descending, curling and meandering on tiny narrow paths.
 Paths that hundreds of years ago were walked daily by local villagers.
 They would visit each other's villages to trade their wears of fruit, vegetables, liquor, wicker and cane to name but a few.

-I am amazed at the caves: I am told, they made to sleep in, and tunnels they carved through the rock to shorten their journey.
+I am amazed at the caves: I am told, they were made to sleep in, and tunnels they carved through the rock to shorten their journey.
 I wonder at all the bare feet that have walked before me, how many footsteps I have walked in and what else they might of carried to trade.

 I look through my camera lenses.
 The clouds like white frothy waves are drawn to the mountains.
 I wonder if the villagers are still here among the mountains and the sky.
 Their souls, protectors of these long ago travelled mountain paths.